-Romney seemed unlikely to find any contrition from the Obama campaign, where a spokesman said there would be no apology, as the president's aides dug in on an issue they see as a winner for them.
+Romney seemed unlikely to find any contrition from the Obama campaign over an issue the president's aides see as a winner for them.

 The precise role Romney played at Bain between 1999 and 2001 raises questions about his credibility and whether he was in charge when Bain was sending jobs overseas during that period.

 SEC documents show that Romney was in charge of the Boston-based company from 1999 to 2001, the period in which Bain outsourced jobs and ran companies that fell into bankruptcy.
 Romney says he was at the head of the company as it transitioned to new ownership but did not manage it.